AnderbergE/monkeyworld/src/model/Minigames/Ladder/README.md

 Ladder Games
 ============

-Here is the overall structure fo the Ladder Games described.
+Here is the overall structure for the Ladder Games described.
 This includes the Tree Game and the Mountain Game.

 Event Order